GiniProj/Last-Haven/formal-elements.md

       you will have to return to the prison safely with the new supplies gathered.

   ### Usables
-  -Exapmles:
+  - **Examples**
-    -Weapons - Guns, Knives and Explosives.
+  - Weapons - Guns, Knives and Explosives.
-    -Supplies - Food, Water and Medicine.
+  - Supplies - Food, Water and Medicine.
-    -Zombies - Different kinds and toughness.
+  - Zombies - Different kinds and toughness.
-    -Building materials - Wood, Steel, Concrete and Leather.
+  - Building materials - Wood, Steel, Concrete and Leather.
-    -Gauges - safety of the base, health and supplies.
+  - Gauges - safety of the base, health and supplies.

 ---
 ### Market Research